 Explore all the facets of Agile leadership

-Being an effective Agile leader might mean changing up the way you treat your team.
+Overall, being an effective Agile leader might mean changing the way you treat your team.
 Finding creative ways to "serve the team" is the main focus of any great Agile leader.

 This includes clearing their path from obstacles, negotiating with other teams on their behalf, and making sure they have the information they need to do their best work.